Thomas Anthony John. Perhaps you know him as Tony, Anthony, TJ, Fat Tony John. He is 28.

 It also doubles well as a unibrow.

 Somehow it ended up here for a while.
 It was very difficult to smile without it falling off.
 And it was very difficult not to smile while wearing the mustache.
-Warning about the mustache: it sheds.

 More wardrode options: